fomightez/galacticEdTools-binder/README.md

 The galacticEdTools package will already be installed there, and you just need to load it into the session as usual.
 You can run the `orcas_chronogram_generator.R` script as a test by opening the script `orcas_chronogram_generator.R` using `File` > `Open File` and selecting `orcas_chronogram_generator.R` from the list.
-Then press `Run` in upper right corner of the panel where the script opens.
+Then when the script opens click in the panel showing it, highlight all the text in the panel, and then click `Run` in the upper right side of that panel.
 It will run and after a minute or so the plot will show up automatically in the lower right panel under the 'Plots' tab.

-DOES THIS WORK AS ALTERNATIVE IN FRESH LAUNCH?!?!?
-You can run the `orcas_chronogram_generator.R` script as a test by entering `source("orcas_chronogram_generator.R")` in the console that comes up in RStudio. (see http://www.rexamples.com/8/How%20to%20run%20the%20code )
+There are some scripts for making variations of 'cats' phylogenies provided as well.